Network Technical Assistance (TA)

 RHI provides TA services to rural health networks across the country through education, training and guidance, including webinars, on-site visits, reverse site visits, direct questions and consultations, resources and tools, creating directories and sourcebooks and guiding grantees in self-assessment, evaluation and strategic planning.

 Our TA is based on a performance framework to guide our work in strengthening networks and building capacity of network leaders.
-The Aim for Impact and Sustainability website is a compilation of tools, resources and educational materials based on the Baldrige Performance Excellence framework.
+The Network Aim for Sustainability Portal is a compilation of tools, resources and educational materials based on the Baldrige Performance Excellence framework.

 Along with its parent company, the National Rural Health Resource Center, RHI has experience in providing technical assistance to rural health networks and communities through many federal and state programs such as the Rural Health Information Technology Network Development (RHITND) Program.